 Field Description Time The time the log entry was created.
 Policy Enforcement Rule Name The name of the policy enforcement rule that was used to generate the log.
 Profile Name The name of the protocol filter profile that was used to generate the log.
+Port The physical port interface that received traffic that matched the protocol filter profile criteria.
 Source MAC Address The source MAC address of the connection.
 Source IP Address The source IP address of the connection.
 Source Port The source port of the connection.
 Destination MAC address The destination MAC address of the connection.
 Destination IP Address The destination IP address of the connection.
 Destination Port The destination port of the connection.
+VLAN ID The VLAN ID of the connection.
 Ethernet Type The Ethernet type of the connection.
 IP Protocol Name The IP protocol name of the connection.

 L7 Protocol Name The layer 7 protocol name of the connection.
 The term layer 7 refers to the one defined in the OSI (Open Systems Interconnection) model.
-Cmd / Fun No The command or the function number that triggered the log.
+Cmd / Fun No he command or the function number that triggered the log.
 Extra Information Extra information provided with the log.
 Action The action performed based on the policy settings.
 Count The number of detected network packets.